vsemi/vsemi_tof_camera/README.md

 # Sentinel ToF Camera python SDK

-## Before run the examples, make sure your Sentinel ToF Camera plugged in, and current user has permission to read the serial port.

-To grant serial port permission for Linux system:

-    #sudo chmod a+rw /dev/ttyACM0

 ### Pre-requisites

   #### pyserial, use to connect to Sentinel ToF Camera via serial port